raphgm/utiva-git-class-Azure-cloud-developer-program/README.md

 git config --global user.email "email"
 ## Work with the configured environment
 mkdir website
 cd website
+git init
+touch index.html
 ## Clone your github repo
-created a this account and took git remote add origin this should be the url from your created repo(use https) touch index.html
+git remote add origin <url>
+this should be the url from your created repo(use https)
 ## Push to GitHub
 git add index.html
 git commit -m "Create index.html"